Zumotokachirikato/gatsby-starter-netlify-cms/src/pages/backstage/index.md

 image: /img/static/img/PVP_assets/ROF-2211.jpg
 heading: Backstage at Platte Valley Players
 description: >-
-  This is where you will find an archive of all our previous productions we have held as well as casting calls for future events!
+  This is where the archive of all our previous productions will live.
 Come back to see more as we add high quality photos and playbills to the archive.
 intro:
   blurbs: []